2i2c-org/team-compass/engineering/workflow/default-workflow.md

   - Reinforce the importance of completing tasks tied to Initiatives in Flight and Contract Deliverables.

 - **Ensure coverage of key categories**
-Explicitly address:
+Explicitly address these before moving to anything else:
   1. Contract Deliverables
   2. BD requests
   3. Incident Mitigation issues
-  4. Platform Initiatives
+  4. Support Tickets (including workshop requests and support issues that can't be resolved in 30 minutes)
-  5. Service Initiatives
+  5. Platform Initiatives
-before moving on to anything else.
+  6. Service Initiatives

 - **Continue until reaching target velocity**
   Adjust as needed to fill capacity without overloading.